moghimis/autoval/README.md

 # AUTOVAL
 Autoval is a library designed for model skill assessment, with a focus on large-scale water level data.

+## Interactive Dashboard
+The Plotly/Dash dashboard is an optional output layer that reads the existing validation results.
+See [`docs/dashboard/README.md`](docs/dashboard/README.md) for bundle details and quickstart commands.

 ## Supported Models
 Autoval currently supports the output of the following models: